 In SPA centres and thalassotherapy centres located in Tunisian hotels all the services are provided upon full advance payment only.

-In the majority of Tunisian hotels, Wi-Fi is available for free in the lobby and in other public areas.
+In most Tunisian hotels, Wi-Fi is provided free of charge in the lobby and other public areas.
 The signal quality can decrease if numerous users are present simultaneously in the same area.
-The speed of the Internet connection is not guaranteed and depends on the possibilities of the providers in the place where the hotel is located.
-In some hotels, tourists are offered a better Wi-Fi connection for an extra charge.
-High-end hotels invest more resources in providing a stable Internet connection than mid-priced and low-cost accommodation facilities.
+Internet speed is not declared and depends on the possibilities of providers at the hotel location.
+In some hotels, tourists are offered improved Wi-Fi connection for an additional fee.
+Hotels in higher price categories invest more resources in ensuring stable internet connection than hotels in the mid and low price segments.

 The hotel management has the right to charge the guest a penalty for damage, theft, or loss of hotel property (room key, towels, bathrobes, dishes, etc.).
 The penalty amount is calculated according to the hotel’s price list.